 Pre-operational initialization and verification activities would generally cover those activities required prior to the start of an operating day following an overnight or weekend shutdown.
 Pre-pulse initialization and verification activities cover those activities required prior to the start of each pulse (plasma discharge).
-The Vacuum Vessel System (WBS 12) should be verified and monitored that the subsystem is functioning correctly and configured properly at the start of an operating day and prior to the start of each pulse.
+The Vacuum Vessel System (WBS 12) should be verified and monitored to ensure that the subsystem is functioning correctly and configured properly at the start of an operating day and prior to the start of each pulse.
+Extreme events should signal termination of a pulse.